Skip to main content

 This organization assists in the planning and execution of the Festival of Nations event held every other year.
 The goal of the Festival is to celebrate the diverse backgrounds of the families and staff that make up our ESM community.

-Foreign Language Honor Society
+World Language Honor Society

-Mrs. Brooks
+Mrs. Rivers

 This organization is open to those students who have completed at least 2 years of a Foreign Language and have shown outstanding success in Foreign Language and their overall academics.
 These students also show a strong commitment to SPARTAN PRIDE and leadership here at ESM.
 The goals of this student run organization are to stimulate interest in the study of Foreign Language, to recognize scholarship and promote high standards in Foreign Language, to promote an understanding and appreciation of Foreign Language and culture, and to foster a global community relationship through leadership and service.
 FLHS meets monthly to work on local and international service projects.
 Inductions are in October.